hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Restricting References and Type Choices

-To support validation, resource references for supported elements (i.e. elements labelled _Must Support_) are constrained to target AU Core profiles, or where not available, AU Base profiles (where they exist).
+To support validation, resource references for supported elements (i.e. elements labelled _Must Support_) are constrained to target AU Core profiles, or where not available, AU Base resource profiles (where they exist).

 Types for supported elements (i.e. elements labelled _Must Support_) are restricted only where there is national agreement to restrict that usage.
 This is rare as AU Core profiles are modelled intentionally to not restrict meanginful use case options.
 Some examples where a restriction is applied are:
 * [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` does not allow `onsetString`